Frequently Asked Questions

 When did the Detroit City Portal open, and how did it get its name?

-The Detroit City Mine opened in 2016.
-“Detroit City Mine” is the original name of the block of claims containing the Sweet Home mine.
-It’s also an homage to Collector’s Edge Minerals founder and President Bryan Lees’ roots in the ‘Motor City.
+After years of planning, Detroit City Portal mining operations began in 2017.
+“Detroit City Mine” is the original name of the block of claims containing the Sweet Home Mine.
+It’s also an homage to Collector’s Edge Minerals founder and President Bryan Lees’ roots in the “Motor City”.

 Is the Detroit City Portal still operating?